schickling/git-s3/doc/COMPOSER.md

 $ vim .composer/composer.json
 ```

-And add the following line a the bottom (don't forget the comma on the line before):
+And add the following line at the bottom (don't forget the comma on the line before):

 ```json
 	"minimum-stability": "dev"